-A crane accident attorney in New York must know the ins and outs of the law.
+A crane accident attorney in New York City must know the ins and outs of the law.
 Projects that need cranes are usually very large projects.
 These large projects are covered by substantial insurance policies.
 Crane accidents can cause catastrophic injuries.
 When you consider all of these factors, it should be no surprise that developers hire the best defense attorneys to defend crane accident cases.

 In a notable crane accident near Hudson Yards, an injured worker’s attorney sued the developers and the general contractor (the defendants).
 The worker’s accident occurred while a 90,000-pound steel column was being hoisted by a crane.